cakey/Shimmer/README.md

 It aids in routing requests to the appropriate method, handling exceptions, encoding and decoding json, introduces 'Emitters' which help you aggregate data and structure a response, without repeating yourself, and an auth hook.

+Shimmer's requirements are currently django and dateutil (hopefully removed soon).

 The most basic usage is:

 In views.py: